BlackHatLab/skype_bot/README.md

-This is SkypeBot!
+This is <p style='color:red'>SkypeBot!</p>
-This guy cans:
+This guy can:
   1. Flood your friend (or all friends from your contact list) or enemy using message-sending
-  2. Flood your frined or enemy using calling
+  2. Flood your friend or enemy using calling